 Automatic transmission problems.
 It’s not unusual for the Terrano’s to have a hard time going into first or second gear.
 In order to resolve this issue, a new gearbox is recommended, or at the very least a rebuilt one.

 Turbo issues.
 If you were fortunate enough to get a turbocharged diesel Terrano, then consider yourself lucky.
 Unfortunately, the turbo seals seem to have a rather short lifespan.
 So, if you hear an abnormal whistling sound coming from the turbo itself, it may mean a new set of turbo seals are in your foreseeable future.

 The Terrano sits right around the $10,000 mark.
 There are just a handful of models currently offered by various dealers on JDMBuySell.com.
 Let’s have a look at a couple of them.

 The compact SUV segment is likely the most crowded auto sector, giving the consumer plenty of choice.
 Sports utility vehicles of this age were meant to last.
-They might not have been the most comfortable or the nicest looking; they were a purpose-built vehicle.
-This section is dedicated to some alternative similar to the Nissan Terrano.
+They might not have been the most comfortable or the nicest looking; they were purpose-built vehicles.
+This section is dedicated to some alternatives similar to the Nissan Terrano.

 Models and Specifications

 As we mentioned above, the Nissan Terrano was only built for a total of 13 years over one generation.
 Throughout that time, the Terrano underwent two major facelifts that not only included cosmetic changes, but also some new engines and other mechanical upgrades along the way.